MicrosoftEdge/WebView2Feedback/specs/PeriodicBackgroundSyncAndBackgroundSync.md

         Succeeded = 0,
         /// Indicates that the operation is failed.
         OtherError = 1,
-        /// Indicates that the is failed for [ExtendableEvent.waitUntil()](https://developer.mozilla.org/en-US/docs/Web/API/ExtendableEvent/waitUntil)
+        /// Indicates that the operation is failed for [ExtendableEvent.waitUntil()](https://developer.mozilla.org/en-US/docs/Web/API/ExtendableEvent/waitUntil)
         /// method's parameter promise is rejected.
         Rejected = 2,
         /// Indicates that the operation is failed for [ExtendableEvent.waitUntil()](https://developer.mozilla.org/en-US/docs/Web/API/ExtendableEvent/waitUntil)